Generalized Random Forests using Fixed-Point Trees: Real Data Comparison: California Housing

 \paragraph{Data.} The California housing data appeared in \citet{kelley1997sparse} and can be directly obtained from the Carnegie Mellon StatLib repository (\url{https://lib.stat.cmu.edu/datasets/houses.zip}).
 The data includes 20640 observations, where each observation corresponds to measurements over an individual census block group in California taken from the 1990 census.
 A census block is the smallest geographical area for which the U.S. Census Bureau publishes sample data, typically with a population between 600 and 3000 people per block.
 Each observation from the California housing data set contains measurements of 9 variables: median housing value (dollars), longitude, latitude, median housing age (years), total rooms (count, aggregated over the census block), total bedrooms (count, aggregated over the census block), population (count), households (count), median income (dollars).

 \paragraph{Model.} We consider a varying coefficient model of the form

-where we suppose that our effects are local to spatial coordinates $x := (\texttt{latitude}_i,\texttt{longitude}_i)$, $Y_i$ denotes the log median housing value of the census block, and the primary regressors $W_i = (W_{i,1},\ldots,W_{i,6})$ passed to the model were \begin{itemize} \item median housing age, \item log(total rooms), \item log(total bedrooms), \item log(population), \item log(households), \item log(median income), \end{itemize} and where $\theta^*_k(x)$ denotes the geographically-varying effect of the corresponding regressor $W_{i,k}$, for $k = 1,\ldots,6$.
+where we suppose that our effects are local to spatial coordinates $x := (\texttt{latitude}_i,\texttt{longitude}_i)$, $Y_i$ denotes the log median housing value of the census block, and the primary regressors $W_i = (W_{i,1},\ldots,W_{i,6})$ passed to the model were median housing age, log(total rooms), log(total bedrooms), log(population), log(households), and log(median income).
+Here, each $\theta^*_k(x)$ denotes the geographically-varying effect of the corresponding regressor $W_{i,k}$, for $k = 1,\ldots,6$.
 The empirical distribution of the transformed regressors passed to each of the GRF models is seen in Figure~\ref{fig:california-housing-regressors}.

-\paragraph{Algorithms.} We target GRF estimates $\hat\theta(x) = (\hat\theta_1(x),\ldots,\hat\theta_6(x))^\top$ of $\theta^*(x) = (\theta^*_1(x),\ldots,\theta^*_6(x))^\top$ based on the GRF-$\FPT$ algorithm with approximate OLS coefficients described in Section~\ref{sec:applications}, and compare GRF-$\FPT$ estimates with those given by GRF-$\grad$.
-Forests were fit using the \texttt{grf::lm\_forest} function, which trains a forest and solves for the GRF estimates $\hat\theta(x)$ based on a varying coefficient model \eqref{eqn:california-housing-model}.
-All versions fit a forest of 2000 trees, the default settings of the original \texttt{R} implementation \citep{grfpackage}, and a target minimum node size of 5 observations.
+\paragraph{Algorithms.} We target GRF estimates $\hat\theta(x) = (\hat\theta_1(x),\ldots,\hat\theta_6(x))^\top$ of $\theta^*(x) = (\theta^*_1(x),\ldots,\theta^*_6(x))^\top$ based on the GRF-$\FPTone$ and GRF-$\FPTtwo$ algorithms described in Section~\ref{sec:simulations}, and compare those to GRF-$\grad$.
+All forests were fit using the \texttt{grf::lm\_forest} function, which trains the Stage I forest and optionally solves for the Stage II estimates $\hat\theta(x)$ for varying coefficient models \eqref{eqn:california-housing-model}.
+All versions fit a forest of 2000 trees, the default settings of the original \texttt{R} implementation \citep{grfpackage}, a subsample ratio of $0.5$, and a target minimum node size of 5 observations.